 Business Bridge Loans Are Fast and Convenient

-By their nature, bridging loans must be convenient.
+By their nature, bridging finance must be convenient.
 They are designed to ‘fill in’ quickly, so they are often granted almost instantly.
-There would be little point in this service if it would hang around too long, considering bridge loan rates.
+There would be little point in this service if it would hang around too long, considering a high bridge loan rate.

-Bridging loans are designed to procure capital in a tight corner, so if you’re feeling the squeeze, a bridge loan could be the solution you need.
+Bridging finance is designed to procure capital in a tight corner, so if you’re feeling the squeeze, a bridge loan could be the solution you need.

 Don’t wait around to start a new project.
 You could miss potential clients and opportunities if you are constantly thinking about the money or the lack of it.